mui/material-ui/packages/pigment-css-react/README.md

 #### Styling based on runtime values

-> 💡 This approach is recommended when the value of a prop is **unknown** ahead of time or possibly unlimited values, for example styling based on the user's input.
+> 💡 This approach is recommended when the values of the props are not known ahead of time or are potentially unlimited—for example, styling based on the user's input.

-There are two ways to acheive this (both involve using a CSS variable):
+There are two ways to apply styles based on runtime values.
+Both involve using a CSS variable:

-1. Declare a CSS variable directly in the styles and set its value using inline styles:
+**Option 1** – Declare a CSS variable directly in the styles and set its value using inline styles:

 ```jsx
 const Heading = styled('h1')({